Geology

 by Keddie Law

-The BinnAt a mere 631 feet (174m) in height, it can hardly claim to be amongst Scotland’s giant hills, yet the Binn Hill, visible from almost every point in Burntisland, dominates the town.
+The volcanic vent of the Binn dominates the townAt a mere 632 feet (193m) in height, it can hardly claim to be to be amongst Scotland's giant hills, yet the Binn (Hill), visible from almost every point in Burntisland, dominates the town.
 Some claim that without this wall formed by the Binn and its westerly neighbour Dunearn Hill, the town would suffer more from cold northerly winds.
 This claim seems to be reflected in the Latin inscription on the town’s coat of arms: “Colles praesidio dedit Deus” - God gives us the protection of the hills.
-(Pictured right - the volcanic vent of the Binn dominates the town.)

-The presence of several necks – the Binn itself, Kingswood, Kilmundy and Silverbarton – indicates the degree of igneous activity in this area.
-Map these necks and you will see an arc forming a semi-circle around the town.
-In Burntisland proper there are several east-west running ridges of higher ground, all composed of either basalt or dolerite and these represent either lava flows or igneous intrusions such as sills.
+The presence of several necks - the Binn itself, Kingswood, Kilmundy and Silverbarton - indicates the degree of igneous activity in this area.
+Map these necks and you will see an arc forming a semi-circle aroundthe town.
+In Burntisland properColumnar jointing in basaltic lava, Pettycur there are several east-west running ridges of higher ground, all composed of either basalt or dolerite and these represent either lava flows or igneous intrusions such as sills.
 Unfortunately it is very difficult to differentiate between lava flows and sills, or indeed to tell the difference between basalt and dolerite in the field.

-DoleriteAnother exposure of dolerite – and a very obvious one, since there is less building here – is the Lammerlaws promontory, which has an eastern extension in Burntisland Bay represented by the Black Rocks outcrop.
-At the Lammerlaws the dolerite is badly weathered, displaying a typical reddish-brown colour as the iron oxide in the rock is exposed to water and air.
+Another exposure of dolerite - and a very obvious one, since there is less building here - is the Lammerlaws promontory, which has an eastern extension in Burntisland Bay represented by the Black Rocks outcrop.
+At the Lammerlaws thThe doleritic sill at the Lammerlaws gives these houses a commanding view over the surrounding areae dolerite is badly weathered, displaying a typical reddish-brown colour as the iron oxide in the rock is exposed to water and air.
 Once again, we find areas of whin bushes so typical of areas of this rock type.
 The houses perched on the igneous outcrop overlooking the old railway marshalling yards behind the breakwater look to the old Parish Church sitting on the bluff formed by the sill.
 This steep-sided outcrop then continues westwards to Rossend Castle.
-(Pictured left - spheroidal weathering of badly eroded dolerite at the Lammerlaws.
-The hammer measures 30 cm in length.)

 Behind the platform at Burntisland railway station good examples of spheroidal weathering of the dolerite can be seen.
-Here weathering has caused the outer layer of the dolerite to peel off like the layers of an onion (the process is also termed onion-skin weathering).
+Here weathering has caused the outer layers of the dolerite to peel off like the layers of an onion (the process is also termed onion-skin weathering).

 It appears that the area of dolerite at the Lammerlaws was once far more extensive than it is today.
 Historians tell us that in the late 19th century the Lammerlaws area was used as source materials for the huge blocks of dolerite which make up the breakwater between the Lammerlaws and the dock entrance.

-DoleriteClose examination of the faces of some of these dolerite blocks shows the presence of tiny holes, resembling a slab of gruyere cheese.
+The 10p coin gives scale to the tiny holes in the dolerite caused by escaping gas at the time of its formationClose examination of the faces of some of these dolerite blocks shows the presence of tiny holes, resembling a slab of gruyere cheese.
 These holes, termed vesicles, are caused by escaping gas bubbles and tell us something of the formation of the rock.
-Vesicular lavas occur at or close to the surface when originally formed, since the gas would not have been able to escape had it been trapped by overlying rocks.
-(Pictured left - the 10p coin is in the photo to give scale to the tiny holes in the dolerite caused by escaping gas at the time of the formation of the rock.)
+Vesicular lavas occur at or close to the surface when originally formed since the gas would not have been able to escape had it been trapped by overlying rocks.

 Outcrops of sandstone in the Burntisland area are rare.
 In most areas buildings or farmland obscure the nature of the underlying rock.
-One small exposure of the dull, grey sandstone is to be found at the top of the footpath leading from Kirkcaldy Road, starting just beyond the clubhouse of Burntisland Golf Club and finishing where it reaches the site of the old Binnend village.
+One small exposure of the dull grey sandstone is to be found at the top of thefootpath leading from Former sandstone quarry, Burntisland (Dodhead) Golf Course, now much overgrownKirkcaldy Road, starting just beyond theclubhouse of Burntisland Golf Club and finishing where it reaches the site of the old Binnend village.
 The rock, to the right of the path, was known to generations as Eagle’s Rock.

-Erskine ChurchThis does not mean that sandstone cannot be seen in Burntisland.
+This does not mean that sandstone cannot be seen in Burntisland.
 On the contrary, a simple examination of many of the burgh’s older buildings reveals sandstone as the main building material.
-Most of Burntisland’s best known buildings were built of grey sandstone: the Library, the Erskine U.F.
+Most of Burntisland’sbest known buildings were built of grey sandstone: the Public Erskine U.F.
+Church, one of many of Burntisland’s older buildings (1903) built of grey sandstoneLibrary,the Erskine U.F.
 Church, Burntisland Primary School, and many more.
-(Pictured right - Erskine U.F.
-Church, one of many of Burntisland’s older buildings (1903) built of grey sandstone.)

 Maps, both old and modern, show a series of quarries in the Burntisland area and these, like railway cuttings and coastal cliffs, are invaluable for revealing the underlying rock of an area.
 Active operations have ceased in these quarries and many have been obscured by buildings or the relentless growth of vegetation.

 One of the largest quarries was that found at the Grange, situated some ¾ of a mile from the town centre, just off the Cowdenbeath road.
-Those following the footpath up the Binn Hill towards the small pond will be aware of past mining operations – in this case high-quality sandstone and limestone.
+Those following the footpath up the Binn hill towards the small pond will be aware of past mining operations - in this case high-quality sandstone and limestone.
 Close to the Grange quarry old maps indicate a whinstone quarry near the Kilmundy volcanic neck.
-The term whinstone is often used by quarrymen for any hard igneous rock such as basalt or dolerite, used as a road-building material.
+The term whinstone is often used by quarrymen for any hard igneous rock such as basalt or dolerite, used as a road building material.

 Burntisland owes much to its volcanic past.
 Anyone who has toiled up Broomhill or Craigkennochie cannot be unaware of the steep ridges they occupy.
-Less obvious, but of the same volcanic origin, are the uphill routes to the station fromBlack Rocks the High Street, or the double climb from the High Street to the Toll Park via Cromwell Road.
-Quite unmistakable are the Binn Hill, Dunearn Hill and the Black Rocks.
-The process of fashioning the landscape continues with coastal erosion and deposition, as can be seen by the accumulation of sand stretching to the Black Rocks and Pettycur.
-(Pictured right - the igneous outcrop of the Black Rocks in Burntisland Bay.
-Pictured below - on the left, the igneous outcrop of the Big Knowe on Burntisland Links; and on the right, a close-up of the Black Rocks.)
+Less obvious, but of the same volcanic origin, are the uphill routes to the railway station from the High Street, or the double climb from the High Street to the Toll Park via Cromwell Road.
+Quite unmistakable are the Binn, Dunearn Hill and the Black Rocks.
+The process of fashioning the landscape continues with coastal erosion at Pettycur and the accumulation of sand stretching to the Black Rocks.

 Select glossary of terms